+The three magnets that hold this book together are Science, Religion, and the Supernatural.
 Forthwith is a 3 mins introduction to the new movie on Garabandal.
-It begins in Spanish but it is in English... at your lower right is a control for sound.
+It is very interesting... at your lower right is a control for sound.
 It is called Garabandal, Unstoppable Waterfall, it premiered in 2020.
 The special documentary, created by Mater Spiel, is something else for it has searched and provides eyewitnesses of the apparitions from the decade of the 1960s.
 They are still alive.

 Garabandal, Unstoppable Waterfall is an exceptional collection of interviews and film clips.
 If in case you are not able to load the above video, you can be able to hear and see it for yourself on this 3 min intro LINK to Garabandal, Unstoppable Waterfall.

 Keep in mind, some film was probably filmed in 8mm, and that quality is far from high def, and do not be deterred by there being no sound in some of the video clips.
 This was the 1960s era, and I remember even my family when we were shown old family movies, there was no sound.
 That was a natural thing of life, and we were in a big city like Los Angeles.
 It starts with the warnings, but that is covered in the book; it is a story that when it occurred in the 1960s, seemed too incredulous.
 The informative video has a collection of both actual moving film and people describing what they remember.
 It is not a rendition, for it contains actual eyewitness testimonies of people who were there, and it is done in high definition.
 The people who lived it give us a better understanding if it was a true event or what.
 It is a streaming visage of Christianity, in which it is reminded, there are those who wish you not to acquire knowledge of the true story.